wrist mechanics online course featured image

 • Hook: a golf ball that turns hard left.

-• Draw: a golf ball that turns slightly left, falls to the left side.
+• Draw: a golf ball that turns slightly left falls to the left side.

 • Straight: a golf ball with no curve.

-Finally, we then combine the initial shot direction with curvature, and then we can talk about your true ball flight and what you are experiencing out on the course.
+Finally, we combine the initial shot direction with curvature, and then we can talk about your true ball flight and what you are experiencing out on the course.

 • Push: the ball goes to the right of the target with no additional curvature.